fwdcp/fwdcp.github.io/_posts/blog/2015-04-26-production-behind-the-scenes.markdown

 Such a problem is of major importance, but production organizations like TeamFortress.TV have been able to recover from major figures stepping down, with others (both old and new) filling the roles that they vacate.
 As part of this cycle, TeamFortress.TV recently began an aggressive effort to recruit staff to continue the evolution of its live graphics and spectator plugins, and also to find new and better ways to enhance the promotion of the game.

 In any case, it's clear: with the top level of the scene becoming even more competitive, it's an exciting time to be a producer and a viewer.

+mana summarizes the situation best:

+> There's a lot to a streamed cast than it may seem on the surface.
+Streams have come an incredibly long way thanks to huge efforts of everyone involved in streaming technologies.
+The right pickups on TeamFortressTV have created a formidable potency of backend code and assets that literally has done things we would've never imagined before.
+Experience has culminated to handle what we've made into enhancing the stream.
+[The recent ESEA Season 18 LAN] has been, by far, the best production we've done, integrating not only an improved stream, but also on site video and photos, which is unprecedented.
+I'm very proud of the production team and its accomplishments; to hear that we rival some major streams in quality is a testament to the incredible collaborative power that the team has.